ChronesDevelopers/ChronClient/README.md

 > :warning: This project is no longer being maintained.

+> :information_source: This repository is NOT complete.
+The reason behind this is because
+> - *1.* many backups became lost
+> - *2.* newer projects were privated

 ### Thank you to all Chron+ Users!

 Thank you so so much for donating it helped me (the creator) a lot and I hope I can make better clients in the future!